pranavramesh123/youtubetrial1/README.md

 # youtubeAPIFetch
-Get the youtube video details using YoutubeAPI using angularjs.
+Get the youtube video details using YoutubeAPI in angularjs.